Sedanstrasse and Bertholdstrasse,

 No one has favorited this theater yet

-Die Kurbel and Die Kamera was a classic double-cinema from the early 50s.
-It was located in Freiburg im Breisgau (Baden-Wurttemberg, Germany) in the same building as the city theater, directly in opposite to the university.
-In the beginning it contains the big hall of Die Kurbel with about 1000seats which was a balcony-theater with 70mm-projection and the biggest screen in South-Badenia.
+Die Kurbel and Die Kamera was a classic twin-cinema, opening in July 1953.
+It was located in Freiburg im Breisgau (Baden-Wurttemberg, Germany) in the same building as the City Theater, directly in opposite to the university.
+In the beginning it contained the big hall of Die Kurbel with about 1,000 seats which was a balcony-theater with 70mm-projection and the biggest screen in South-Badenia.

 The Center was founded by the Sueddeutsche Filmtheaterbetriebe Hubertus Waldt and later sold to the Olympic-Filmtheaterbetriebe.
-These gets part ot the UFA-Theater-AG by Heinz Riech in the 70s.
+These later became part of the Ufa-Theater-AG by Heinz Riech in the 1970’s.

 In 1982, the UFA seperated the big auditorium of Die Kurbel into four parts by building a wall in full high in front of the balcony.
 Behind of this wall under the balcony they developed two small cinemas with each about 100 seats; “Die Kurbel 2 & 3”.
 The former balcony became “Die Kamera 2”.
 Two new screens were created by cutting parts from the enormous foyer.